-In Wiltshire from April 2013 the criteria for allocating up to 15 hours of funding per week for two year olds will be brought in line with that used to allocate Free School Meals.
+From April 2013 the criteria in Wiltshire for allocating up to 15 hours of funding per week for two year olds was brought in line with the criteria used to allocate free school meals.

 Who is eligible to be considered for funding?